opertifelipe/covid19/README.md

 Furthermore, it shows a forecasting model to predict the Brazilian's pandemic peak.
 Preliminary, results estimate the pandemic peak for the 11th of June 2020.

+The purposes of this project are two.
+From one side, I would like to share with the community my personal forecasting of the Brazilian's pandemic peak.
+And from the other side, I would like to share the structure of this project for next more accurate forecasting and visualization.

 ## Structure of the project
 The projects contains three folders:
 - data: where are located all the data used in the project;